Renter-Friendly DIY Faux Fireplace with Smart Tiles

 Step 4: Paint the fireplace

 Finally, before painting the MDF, I removed the tiled firebox and set it aside.
 Because MDF tends to absorb paint quite a bit, I sprayed a couple of coats of primer before spray-painting it white.
-Even with the primer, I had to use three coats of spray paint.
+Even with the primer, I used three coats of spray paint.

-Once the paint was dry, I added the firebox back in, attaching it to the base with more framing angles.
+Once the paint dried, I added the firebox back in.
+Then, I attached it to the base with more framing angles.